PTGigi/PTGigi-Pokemon-Data/README.md

 ## Basic Info
 If you're here for Pokemon data, 90% of what you need is in the `pkmnForm` or `pkmnSpecies` tables.
 These are where all the information about a Pokemon is stored. `pkmnForm` is form specific data (data that can change between forms), `pkmnSpecies` is species specific data (data that is the same for all forms of a species).

 The first column in all tables is a primary key with the naming scheme `tableNameId`.
 If referenced in another table (foreign key) it uses this name unless referenced more than once.
 In that case, additional clarifiers may be added.
-Examples:
-* in the `pkmnForm` table, the `pkmnSpeciesId` column refers to the `pkmnSpecies` table (the form's species).
-* in the `pkmnForm` table, `typeId1` and `typeId2` columns reference the `type` table (`typeId1` is the form's primary type, `typeId2` is the secondary type).
+Example, in the `pkmnForm` table, `typeId1` and `typeId2` columns reference the `type` table (`typeId1` is the form's primary type, `typeId2` is the secondary type).
-* in the `groupMember` table, the `groupId` column is the group the member belongs to while `childGroupId` is used if the member is a group (all members of the child group are members of the parent group).

 If I got the data from PokeAPI, I try to keep the primary keys in line with their data.
-But in cases I don't, so I've added a column to track the associated PokeAPI id.
+But in cases I don't, I've added a column to track the associated PokeAPI id.

 "Calculated" columns are columns where I run a script to update them.
 These are columns that can be derived from other columns, but are useful enough to have precalculated rather than calculate at runtime in a project.
-Example:
-* `pkmnSpecies` table `stage` column can be calculated based on the `changeProcessLink` table (does this Pokemon have pre-evolutions according to that table).

 ## Table List